 If you are an adult with a chronic disease, the tools and therapies may help begin to heal symptoms – whether you have asthma or a different chronic illness.
 They have helped clients I’ve worked with begin to improve from their debilitating symptoms and chronic illnesses.
 They’ve also made a big difference in my own health (I no longer have asthma symptoms and my chronic fatigue has been gradually improving).

-Pick an approach that feels intriguing or right for you.
+Pick an approach in the Books and Therapies pdf below that feels intriguing or right for you.
 Give it a try.
 And be in touch.
 Let me know if they are helpful – and if they are not.
 It’s a process that takes time, and it also helps you begin to feel better – often from day 1.
 I’d like to hear of your experience.

 Until next time.

-Discovery Series #2: Asthma and an example for parents whose child has a chronic illness
+- Post #2: Asthma explains more about early events; it is also an example for parents whose child has a chronic illness

-Discovery Series #3 Research on how early life events alter our genes
+- Post #3 Explaining how early life events alter our genes

-Two blog posts on multigenerational trauma in my history.
-More research to come in the Discovery Series
+- Two blog posts on adverse multigenerational experiences and chronic illness.
+More research to come

-Sign up to get blog posts by email for ongoing research, support and tools
+- Sign up to get blog posts by email for ongoing research, tools for improving symptoms, and surveys